OWASP/www-chapter-niamey/index.md

 ---

 ## OWASP Niamey,Niger
-Welcome to the Tehran, Iran Chapter homepage.
+Welcome to the Niamey, Niger Chapter homepage.
 The chapter leader is <a href="mailto:issoufou.ibrahim@owasp.org">Issoufou Ibrahim</a>.
 In this chapter, we aim to organize 4 local chapter meetings per year.
 Any suggestions for speakers or venue?
 Feel free to reach out to us!

 ## Participation